-- If you would also like to move from the Dev channel to the Beta channel but are unsure o how to do it, follow our step by step guide.
+- If you would also like to move from the Dev channel to the Beta channel but are unsure how to do it, follow our step-by-step guide.

-- Performing this switch is an easy process, done from the Settings menu, and it will only require a few minutes of your time.
+- Performing this change is an easy process, done from the Settings menu, and it will only require a few minutes of your time.

 - This guide also contains information on how to roll back to your previous OS version, if the Beta experience wasn't to your liking.

 If you didn’t already know, you will be more than pleased to find out that Microsoft has announced the availability of the Beta channel for the 22000.100 preview build of Windows 11.

 But how do we switch between these Insider channels?
 This article contains a full guide on how to perform this action.

 Should I switch the Dev channel to Beta?